Reliefs and exemptions

 - you buy a new or assigned lease of less than 7 years, as long as the amount you pay is less than the residential or non-residential SDLT threshold

-- you use alternative property financial arrangements, eg to comply with Sharia law
+- you use alternative property financial arrangements, for example to comply with Sharia law

-Read HMRC’s guidance on transactions that don’t need a return.
+Read HMRC’s guidance on transactions that do not need a return.